tobeva/tobeva.com/content/articles/brain-oriented-programming/index.md

 *Large messy OOP codebases are maintained and extended only if they've* *become become extremely valuable.
 If your product is making more and more* *money, you can afford to hire more and more smart programmers to keep the* *party going.
-This leads to sort of an anti-survivorship bias, large* *actively maintained OOP codebases tend to be counter-examples towards how* *to do OOP well, serving as a bad example on impressionable minds.
-Those* *who realize this might be tempted to start fresh on a new codebase,* *possibly at a new company.*
+This leads to a survivorship bias where large actively* *maintained OOP codebases tend to be counter-examples towards how to do* *OOP well, serving as a bad example on the impressionable minds working on* *the code.
+Those who realize this might be tempted to start fresh on a new* *codebase, possibly at a new company.*